-On the way from Gardens by the Bay to the Merlion you can walk around the Helix Bridge.
+On the way from the Gardens by the Bay to the Merlion, you can walk around the Helix Bridge.
 If you have a hard time walking, I suggest you rent bikes but I found the walk fairly enjoyable.
 The Helix bridge reminds me of something from Harry Potter.
 It is beautifully lit at night and an interesting bridge to walk across.

 Merlion – The Wonder Full Fire Show – FREE

 The Merlion is pretty much the symbol for Singapore.
 It is a beautiful Lion Mermaid which I relate to very much being a Leo that loves water so much.
 There are many souvenirs with this beautiful Merlion on it.
 It blows water out of its mouth and there supposedly is a beautiful fire show at 8 pm that I unfortunately missed.

 RELATED: 48 Hours in Singapore